flarehotspot/sdk-utils/core/sdk/docs/content/docs/api/accounts-api.md

 ```

 ## GetAdmins
 It returns all the admin accounts.
-It returns a slice of [Account Instances](#account-instance) and an `error` object.
+It returns a slice of [Account](#account-instance) instance and an `error` object.
 ```go
 accts, err := accountsApi.GetAdmins()
 if err != nil {